 The Moreno glacier is awe-inspiring.
 The Península Valdes is home to whales, penguins and other wildlife.
 Witness spectacular rock formations in Quebrada de Humahuaca and nature's raw power at Iguazú Falls.

-You'll find magnificent hiking in Patagonia, the Mendoza area and the Lakes District, white-water rafting near Bariloche and Mendoza, and skiing at Las Leñas and Cerro Catedral.
+You'll find magnificent hiking in Patagonia, the Mendoza area and the Lake District, whitewater rafting near Bariloche and Mendoza, and skiing at Las Leñas and Cerro Catedral.

 For long hauls and shorter day trips along ancient Inca paving, down cloud-encased valleys and through vast swaths of wilderness, you can’t beat Bolivia’s treks.

 Nature is everywhere, making Bolivia a hands-down favorite for nature lovers.
-A series of large national parks and nature preserves protect (to a certain degree) the country’s endemic and at-risk species.
+A series of large national parks and nature reserves protect (to a certain degree) the country’s endemic and at-risk species.

 Synonymous with paradise, Brazil boasts nearly 7500km of perfect-palmed coastline to prove it.
 For idyllic sands, start with Fernando de Noronha, Bahia and Ceará.